telerik/reporting-docs/knowledge-base/how-to-use-external-assemblies-with-custom-clr-objects-in-the-report-designer.md

 ---
 title: Using External Assemblies with Custom CLR Objects in the Report Designer
-description: "Learn how to add your own user functions or bind to custom CLR objects, data models, or custom external assemblies in Telerik Report Designer."
+description: "Learn how to add your user functions or bind to custom CLR objects, data models, or custom external assemblies in Telerik Report Designer."
 type: how-to
 page_title: Use custom user functions from external assemblies in the Report Designer
 slug: how-to-use-external-assemblies-with-custom-clr-objects-in-the-report-designer